Employee Motivation

 This task was not only impossible but was also very dangerous upon trying.

-The team, however, still tried its best in successfully following the order.
+The team, however, still tried its best to successfully follow the order.

-Later, Marquet got knowledge of this.
+Later, Marquet gained knowledge of this.
 And he asked his team why they did not tell him that the task had considerable risk involved.

 The team replied that they were ordered to do so.